Aalto-Electric-Drives/motulator/docs/source/control/observers.rst

 Sensorless Case
 """""""""""""""

 The analysis of the sensorless case is more complicated.
 Here, the main results are summarized using the complex notation.
-The following results can be dereived from the linearized form of :eq:`sm` -- :eq:`sm_speed_pos_observer`, cf. further details in [#Hin2018]_
+The following results can be derived from the linearized form of :eq:`sm` -- :eq:`sm_speed_pos_observer`, see further details in [#Hin2018]_

 To decouple the flux estimation from the rotor angle, the gains of :eq:`sm_flux_observer` have to be of the form